What first got you interested in your field of choice?

 What is one fun and interesting fact about you?

-I love eating and making sushi a lot and love baking brownies.
-I recently got into weight training and I am super happy that I found a way to de-stress after a long day of studying.
+I love eating and making sushi a lot and baking brownies.
+I recently got into weight lifting and I am super happy that I found a way to de-stress after a long day of studying.
+But this hobby is not only a way for me to de-stress but also a way to learn patience and consistency to work hard even in the absence of motivation.